This article has received significant updates from when it first ran in 2018.

 Swimming pools are one of the quintessential signs of summer.
 These bodies of water often create a welcome respite from the heat and can prove to be a popular place for people to gather.

 Providing clients with a private oasis is just one of the ways you can help them enjoy their outdoor living space, but how do you make your work stand out from the competition?

 While your clients may already have a laundry list of their wants and need as well as how deep they’d like the pool to be, the first thing you need to determine is why they really want a swimming pool.
 Do they want it for lounging?
 Hosting parties?
 Exercising?

 Before Cohen, begins a pool project, he has his customers complete a four-page questionnaire that asks about their interests, hobbies, favorite colors, children’s ages, and more so he can better understand and know what they value.

-“As a designer, I can see the potential for each space,” he said.
+“As a designer, I can see the potential for each space,” he says.
 “But, it’s not about designing for me.
 It’s about the clients.
 I get to know them and their lifestyles to personalize the design.”

 This also helps him avoid getting into a design rut, as he does not base any new work off of past projects.
 Every single project is a one-of-a-kind design.